cohuebn/topic-stream/README.md

   bundling source code for Lambda deployment.
 Additionally, the integration tests use Docker to spin up Localstack resources

+### IDEs

+This solution was developed in VS Code, but an attemp was made to also make it Visual Studio compatible.
+Launch configurations for debugging have only been setup for VS Code.

+### Project Structure

+This solution is organized into the following projects:

+- [TopicStream.FunctionalTests](./TopicStream.FunctionalTests/): These are functional tests to test a deployed instance of the application end-to-end.
+They connect to an actual deployed instance in AWS
+- [TopicStream.Functions](./TopicStream.Functions/): This is the source code run by Lambdas within the TopicStream system
+- [TopicStream.Infrastructure](./TopicStream.Infrastructure/): This project is responsible for managing/deploying the infrastructure used to run the TopicStream system into AWS

 ### Deploying to AWS

 This system is comprised of a couple of AWS CDK stacks: